-If you, or a loved one, are facing charges of driving under the influence (DUI), you must take the allegations seriously and immediately seek the help of an experienced Maryland DUI attorney.
+If you, or a loved one, are facing charges of driving under the influence (DUI), after a Maryland DUI stop you must take the allegations seriously and immediately seek the help of an experienced DUI attorney.
 DUI convictions can result in the possibility of severe civil and criminal penalties, including driver’s license suspension, fines, and jail time.

 What Is Reasonable Articulable Suspicion in Maryland?

 As is the case with all states, the Fourth Amendment to the United States Constitution applies to traffic stops in the state of Maryland.
 That amendment is the basis for the legal standard of “reasonable articulable suspicion,” which essentially means that a police officer must witness or have evidence of a legal violation to establish the basis for stopping a vehicle and detaining the driver and occupants.

 As it relates to DUI, to legally stop a vehicle and conduct a further investigation the Maryland police officer must have what is called “reasonable articulable suspicion.”
 Please see McCain v.
 State, 194 Md.
 App.
 252 (2010).

 Maryland courts and the Supreme Court of the United States have ruled that the evidentiary standard for reasonable articulable suspicion is significantly less than the legal standard required for “probable cause.”
 Probable cause is required for warrants to be issued and for arrests to be made in most criminal cases.

 The officer must base a Maryland DUI stop on the totality of the circumstances that she or he has available to her or him at the time the allege violation occurred.
 This typically means that a traffic or other legal violation — such as speeding, making an improper lane change, running a stop sign, or some other infraction – has occurred.